JanssenProject/jans/docs/cedarling/patterns/annotation-patterns.md

 the second, no rule blocked anything and no rule allowed anything either: Cedar denies by default, and a default has no policy behind it to carry an annotation.

-Note also that `permit` annotations never survive a `Deny`.
+`permit` annotations also never survive a `Deny`.
 When a `forbid` overrides a matching `permit`, only the `forbid` appears in `reason()`, so a message you attached to the `permit` is not available to explain the denial.

-A fourth shape hides behind the third.
+A fourth case looks just like the third.
 A policy whose expression errors at evaluation time, on integer overflow or on an attribute the entity does not carry, is dropped from the decision and reported in `diagnostics().errors()` instead of `reason()`.
 If that policy was the only `permit`, the result is a `Deny` with an empty `reason()`, indistinguishable from "nothing matched" to code that reads only `reason()`.
-Log `errors()` alongside the decision, or a broken policy will look like an ordinary default deny for as long as nobody checks.
+Log `errors()` alongside the decision, or a broken policy looks like an ordinary default deny for as long as nobody checks.

+A fifth case fills `reason()` with policies that did not fire at all. `authorize_unsigned` with no principal runs Cedar's partial evaluation, and when residuals remain, Cedarling synthesizes a fail-closed `Deny` whose `reason()` holds the residual policy IDs.
+Those policies were neither satisfied nor rejected: the request lacked what they needed to decide.
+Annotations resolved from them describe rules that might have applied, so treat a principal-less denial as "undetermined" rather than reading its hints as the reason for a refusal.

-The default-deny row is the one that catches people out.
+The default-deny row is the one that trips people up.
 If you want a hint for a request that simply matches no `permit`, an annotated `forbid` has to exist and match, as the quota example does with its `forbid` at 100%.
-Otherwise the application needs its own fallback message for "denied, no guidance available".
+Otherwise, the application needs its own fallback message for "denied, no guidance available".
 Do not add a catch-all `forbid` just to hang an annotation on it: in Cedar `forbid` always wins, so a broad catch-all silently overrides every `permit` you have.